'Simply can't forgive': Queen was 'exhausted' by Will and Harry tension

 There will never be a reconciliation between Prince William and Prince Harry, according to a royal expert.

-During Friday's episode of GB News' Dan Wootton Tonight, available to stream on Flash, royal author Katie Nicholl claimed the Prince of Wales "simply can't forgive" his brother for stepping down from his royal duties.
+During Friday's episode of GB News' Dan Wootton Tonight, royal author Katie Nicholl claimed the Prince of Wales "simply can't forgive" his brother for stepping down from his royal duties.

 "He just cannot forgive his brother.
 That's why Harry's gone back without any truce," she said on the programme.